MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_policyprofile.md

 ---

 # class PolicyProfile
-PolicyProfile class is the root class for using the Microsoft Information Protection operations.
+PolicyProfile class is the root class for using the Microsoft Purview Information Protection operations.
 A typical application will only need one [PolicyProfile but it can create multiple profiles if needed.

 ## Summary
  Members                        | Descriptions